ausmartinez/MBARI-RetinaNet-ODM/retina-error-replication.md

  --num_epochs=1
 ```

  ` --training_file_pattern=${STORAGE_BUCKET}/pathTo/TFRecords/*train* \` is the only     line that differs from the tutorial.
-We feel this should get the most attention as i    t points to the TFRecords we uploaded to the bucket.
+We feel this should get the most attention as it points to the TFRecords we uploaded to the bucket.

 It will take a few moments to eventually stop running, but you should expect an error similar to this.